100 Facts About Belfast

 Facts About Belfast Northern Ireland

-Interesting City Facts 1 - 10
+Interesting Facts About Belfast 1 - 10

 Belfast is both the capital city of and largest city in Northern Ireland.